 Good Molecules Silicone-Free Priming Moisturizer (gifted) preps the skin for makeup with its smoothing, hydrating and conditioning formula.
 If you don’t like the feel or the occlusive properties of silicone but want the smooth texture it creates, this moisturizer is a lovely alternative and a 2-in-1 product.

 This Good Molecules cream is formulated with macadamia seed oil, shea butter, and a naturally derived silicone alternative to leave skin plumped, smooth, and ready for makeup.
-It’s very smoothing and nourishing, thanks to essential fatty acids from olive oil.
+Thanks to essential fatty acids from olive oil, it’s very smoothing and nourishing.

 I am pretty picky when it comes to daytime moisturizers because I need a hydrating moisturizer but not too dewy, or else my face will become too greasy after several hours.
 This lightweight moisturizer leaves a beautiful finish and helps to keep makeup in place.
 I like this moisturizer so much that I included it in my best skincare of 2020 post!

 Good Molecules Ultra-Hydrating Facial Oil contains only two ingredients: camellia oil and sea buckthorn oil.
 Camellia oil, also known as tea seed oil, hydrates and protects against free radical damage with anti-aging polyphenols and potent antioxidants.
 Sea buckthorn oil contains fatty acids to support the skin barrier and soothing vitamin E.

 Good Molecules notes that high-quality sea buckthorn oil has a natural pigment, so it can leave a temporary yellow pigment on your skin.
 As a result, they recommend using this oil at night only.